hexbatch/apple-core/gokabam-layers/gk-layers/registrations-social-networks.md

 Add new plugins to work with the social networks

-Add new registration layer api to work with network tokens
+Add new registration layer api to work with network elements

 * allows to join other social network logins to this
 * allows linking different types of logins to the same user
-* once a person joins using a type of login, all the tokens associated to that social account is given to them
+* once a person joins using a type of login, all the elements associated to that social account is given to them
-* Handle connecting the user with an existing network entry token, which is then placed in their identity-networks.
+* Handle connecting the user with an existing network entry element, which is then placed in their identity-networks.
 * The user enters the account info first, the network entry is made, or found.
 * Then the user proves control of that thing via plugin
 * allows password or other credential resets based on agents